 ESSA has alliances with the following:

-Physical Activity Australia is dedicated to advocacy, to supporting people to be more active and to representing exercise professionals.
-Established in 1982 and with nearly 30 years‘ experience, we are Australia’s leading organisation working towards change and improvement to physical activity environments.
-We aim for all Australians, young and old, to be active every day.
+Physical Activity Australia is dedicated to advocacy, to supporting people to be more active, and to representing exercise professionals.
+Established in 1982 and with nearly 30 years‘ experience, they are Australia’s leading organisation working towards change and improvement to physical activity environments.

-Sport and Exercise Science New Zealand is a not-for-profit incorporated society acting as the professional body for New Zealand’s sport and exercise scientists, practitioners and students.
-ESSA has a MOU with SESNZ.
+Sport and Exercise Science New Zealand (SESNZ) is a not-for-profit incorporated society acting as the professional body for New Zealand’s sport and exercise scientists, practitioners and students.
+ESSA has an MOU with SESNZ.

 Sports Medicine Australia (SMA) is Australia’s peak national umbrella body for sports medicine and sports science, and is widely acknowledged overseas as the world’s leading multi-disciplinary sports medicine body.
 SMA through its individual and organisational members is Australia’s peak advisory body on all medical and health issues for active people – from weekend enthusiasts of all ages through to elite level competition.